Letters to Santa Canada Post

 No Postage is required as there are free Santa letters in Canada as the cost is covered by the post office department: Canada Post.

-Santa Letters Template
+Letters to Santa Template

-Santa Free Printable Letter Template:
+Free Printable Letter to Santa Template:

 We have taken away the stress from parents by creating the Ultimate Christmas Printable package including Letter to Santa Templates, a Christmas Countdown template, and Door Hanger Christmas decorations.